The Father’s Day weekend in Metro Vancouver includes festivals, live music events, and other family-friendly festivals and activities in mid-June.

 A great way to treat your dad, grandfather or father-in-law is to take him out for one of many Father’s Day Brunches and Dinners.
 A number of restaurants in the Lower Mainland offer special menus for the occasion.

-In North Vancouver at the Shipyards, for example, the Pier 7 Restaurant & Bar usually has both brunch and dinner options available on Father’s Day.
-The restaurant’s brunch menu last year featured braised short rib benny, whereas the dinner menu featured a three-course meal with options such as seafood chowder, spot prawn ravioli and cheesecake.
+In North Vancouver at the Shipyards, for example, the Pier 7 Restaurant & Bar has a Father’s Day Features dinner menu.
+In 2025 it was available from June 13th to 15th.
+Options included steak and lobster, roasted chicken, ribs, tuxedo truffle mousse, and more.
 This oceanfront restaurant also has a patio with stunning views of downtown Vancouver on the other side of the water.

 Dinner Options in Vancouver

 There are also lots of restaurants to take dad to in the City of Vancouver.
 An example is the P2B Restaurant & Bar at the Pinnacle Harbourfront Hotel.
 This restaurant has an outdoor patio that’s really nice.
-At the restaurant on Father’s Day, there was a burger and beer special, as well as complimentary beer or house wine with either the grilled New York striploin or grilled ribeye steak in 2024.
-Menu options for 2025 are to be confirmed.
+At the restaurant between June 13th and 15th in 2025, there was a burger and beer special.
+Plus, prime rib was 20% off on the Sunday after 3:00 pm.

-For lists of other places to check out, see our articles about Bars & Restaurants in Vancouver and Father’s Day Meals in the Lower Mainland.
+See our articles about Bars & Restaurants in Vancouver and Father’s Day Meals in the Lower Mainland for lists of other places to check out.

 Drag Brunch at the Waldorf

-- Bacon & Leggs Father’s Day Brunch – a family-friendly drag brunch takes place on Sunday, June 15th, with What the Frock Productions.
-It happens at the Howe Sound Taphouse & Kitchen at the Waldorf Hotel at 1489 East Hastings Street in Vancouver.
-Seatings are at 11:00 am and 1:30 pm and admission is by donation (but you have to pay for whatever food you order).
+- Bacon & Leggs Father’s Day Brunch – a family-friendly drag brunch tookl place on Sunday, June 15th, with What the Frock Productions.
+It happened at the Howe Sound Taphouse & Kitchen at the Waldorf Hotel at 1489 East Hastings Street in Vancouver.
+Seatings were at 11:00 am and 1:30 pm and admission was by donation (but you had to pay for whatever food you ordered).

 Kilby Historic Site